vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

 in either hand for at least 10 seconds, and occasionally going up to 20 seconds, albeit with slight quivers (where it opens up a little bit and I immediately close it back, in well under a second).
-For the 150 lb, with my right hand, I am able to keep it closd for about 3-5 seconds.
+For the 150 lb, with my right hand, I am able to keep it closed for about 3-5 seconds.

 ## Update on 2024-05-13